Geographic Information Systems (Modules 12, 16)

 8:45am - 10:15am – Open Source Mapping Tools

-This session will introduce open source geovisualization and analysis tools and the opportunities that each presents.
-Participants will explore OpenStreetMap, Google My Maps, and QGIS.
+This session will introduce open source geovisualization and analysis tools and the opportunities and limitations that each presents.
+Participants will explore OpenStreetMap, Google My Maps, and QGIS and when using these platforms can be advantageous.

 Required readings: